Library Behavior Policy

 • Refusing to vacate a Study Room without an existing reservation or after a session has ended.

-• Gambling and participating in other similar group activities which are a disturbance to the library environment and other users.
+• Gambling and participating in other similar group activities that are a disturbance to others.

 3. Behaviors or activities that result in the damage of library materials, facilities or resources are prohibited.
-Examples of behaviors in this category include:
+Examples of behaviors in this category include but are not limited to:

 • Use of open flame or any burning/heating elements.